Top Tech Trends Collide As Data, Mobility, And Automotive Look To The Future

 1. Silicon companies are automotive companies now

 Tesla, with its largely vertically integrated supply chain has been anointed by many as the personification of the intelligent vehicle.
+This may interest you : Scalable Software Defined Networking In Telecommunications Market Growth, Trends, Forecast and COVID-19 Impacts (2021.
 While this can be disputed, and many OEMs are working hard to make sure it will be, what Tesla has been able to accomplish is popularizing the software-defined vehicle, and to do this, it takes serious compute, networking, and connectivity, and to do this, you need serious silicon.

 For years, semiconductor companies have been in the automotive space, but it has been more behind the scenes, building custom chips to do everything from general and special purpose logic ICs, microcontrollers, DRAM, analog ICs and flash.
 The recent chip shortage only brought more attention to the relationship between semiconductors and automobiles, but the relationship is becoming even more symbiotic.